ocramz/ocramz.github.io/posts/2023-12-21-assignment-riemann-opt.markdown

 <img src="/images/assignment_riemann_tri.png"/>

 Some time ago I ran into two separate instances of the same combinatorial optimization problem in the span of a few days, and decided to read up a little on the fundamentals.
-The two applications were object tracking in videos, and peaks alignment in chromatography data.
+The two applications were object tracking in videos, and peak alignment in chromatography data.

 By chasing down some definitions, I learned about the Birkhoff theorem, which led me to wonder whether we can turn the original combinatorial problem ([minimum weight bipartite matching *aka* "assignment"](https://math.mit.edu/~goemans/18433S13/matching-notes.pdf) [0]) into a differentiable one.
 The other half of my investigation was about how to turn a constrained optimization problem into an unconstrained one over an appropriate smooth sub-manifold.